 All contributions, except for amounts received under State agreements for covered wages paid prior to January 1, 1987, are collected by the Internal Revenue Service and deposited in the general fund of the Treasury.
-The exact amount of contributions received is not known initially because amounts paid under the OASDI and HI programs and individual income taxes are not separately identified in collection reports received by the Internal Revenue Service.
+The exact amount of contributions received is not known initially because the OASDI and HI contributions and individual income taxes are not separately identified in collection reports received by the Internal Revenue Service.

 Amounts representing the estimated total collections of OASDI contributions by the IRS for each month are credited to the OASI and DI Trust Funds on the first day of the month.
 Because these estimated collections are credited to the trust funds on the first of the month, instead of throughout the month as contributions are actually received, the trust funds pay interest to the general fund to reimburse it for the interest costs attributable to these advance transfers.
-Periodic adjustments (principal only) are subsequently made to the extent that the estimates are found to differ from the amounts of contributions actually payable as determined from reported earnings.
-Adjustments are also made to account for any refunds to employees (with more than one employer) who paid contributions on wages in excess of the contribution and benefit base.
+Periodic adjustments (principal only) are subsequently made to the extent that the estimates are found to differ from the amounts of contributions are also made to account for any refunds to employees (with more than one employer) who paid contributions on wages in excess of the contribution and benefit base.